RasmusDahlJensen/Flexbox-landing-page/README.md

+# Flexbox showcase
-# This is my first project after learning for about 2 weeks to showcase flexbox.
+This is my first project after learning for about 2 weeks to showcase flexbox.